AngleProtocol/borrow-contracts/README.md

 The protocol is made of different modules, each with their own set of smart contracts.
 This repo contains the Borrowing module smart contracts.

+Smart contracts used to for yield-bearing tokens as collateral assets in the Borrowing module are in a different repository that you can find [here](https://github.com/AngleProtocol/borrow-lpTokens-contracts).

 Documentation to understand Angle Protocol's Borrowing Module is available [here](https://docs.angle.money).

 Developers documentation to understand how these smart contracts work together is available [here](https://developers.angle.money/borrowing-module-contracts/architecture-overview).